Steve Irons: Issues

 Irons is a member of the centre-right faction of the Liberal Party.

 In his maiden speech to Parliament, Irons noted that he wanted a national focus on the forgotten Australians and former child migrants, and on forced adoption.
 He worked with both sides of the house in the national apology to Forgotten Australians and Former Child Migrants on 16 November 2009, and on the National Apology for forced adoptions.
 Irons was among the first to call for a royal commission into institutional child sexual abuse.
 In 2018 Irons called for the introduction of the death penalty for paedophiles and "people who continually abuse children".

 Personal life

-His son Jarrad Irons played Australian rules football for Port Adelaide in the Australian Football League.
+His son Jarrad Irons played Australian rules football for Port Adelaide in the Australian Football League (AFL).
+However, Irons supports the West Coast Eagles in the AFL.

 On 21 October 2011, Irons married Cheryle Street, then a Melbourne-based real estate agent.

 In October 2015, Irons pleaded guilty to a case of driving with a blood alcohol reading of 0.069.
 He was served with a good behaviour order.

 In December 2015, Irons billed the taxpayers for him to attend an amateur golf tournament at the Gold Coast even though his electorate is in Western Australia.
 His wife also attended the tournament, which was also billed to the taxpayer to the value of around $4000.
 Irons denied any wrongdoing.

 In 2016, 5 years after the event, the media revealed that Irons charged his wedding flight to the taxpayers in 2011.
 Irons paid the charge back in early 2013.